Welcome to today's edition of the Rush 24-7 podcast.

 It's not about any of the things that people think this country is about.

-This is what young people have been taught for two generations in in grade school, junior high.
+That's just a myth that the propagandist of, this is what young people have been taught for two generations in grade school, junior high.

 I'll get to it here in just a second.

-I got a lot to do here today.
+got a lot to do here today.

-So guess what's the big news?
+So, guess what's the big news?

 Dylan Roof, not Mateen.